“In the dark times will there also be singing? Yes, there will also be singing. About the dark times.” Berthold Brecht

 How can I keep from singing?”

-This version is by the wondrous Éabha McMahon of Celtic Woman:
+Here is the wondrous Éabha McMahon of Celtic Woman:

 In the dark times